radubacaran/mwd5/README.md

    - TECE
    - SpeedHeat
  - Energy download not supported (since I don't use that feature)
+ - The code polls the server for thermostat status once a minute
+   - using a socket implementation would be better

  - API endpoint is : "https://ocd5.azurewebsites.net:443"
    - I'm mentioning this because I've seen some other endpoints used with these thermostats
  - ...
 Probably others